societies/SOCIETIES-Platform/integration-tests/CT/cis-test-suite/activityfeedCT/README.txt

 Container 1: full platform, including DA
 Container 2: user bundles, connected to DA in Container 1.

+You need to configure owner CSS id on both containers.

 Then you deploy "hostingbundle" in container 1.
 Then you deploy "remotebundle" in container 2.